GauravSharma018/Advanced-Polygon-Project-1/README.md

 # Advanced-Polygon-Project-1
-Deploy an NFT collection on the Ethereum blockchain, map the collection to a polygon, and transfer assets over the polygon bridge.
+Deploy an NFT collection on the Ethereum blockchain, map the collection to a polygon, and transfer assets over the polygon bridge.<br />
+rawrNFT is an ERC721A compliant NFT contract that allows the owner to mint NFTs with specific URLs and prompts.
+The contract is built using Solidity and leverages the OpenZeppelin library for ownership management.
+Additionally, this project includes scripts to deploy and interact with the contract using Hardhat.

 # Description